Causes and Consequences of Electoral Violence: Evidence from England and Wales 1832-1914

 Seeking the Personal Vote: How Legislators Exploit the Party Line

 The goal of the project is to produce new evidence on how legislators navigate and justify pressures resulting from their own conscience, the position of their party leadership, and constituency opinion.
-The research project uses state-of-the-arts methods of causal inference.
-The research desing will be presented at the Midwest Political Science Association Conference in Chicago in April 2017, and are running a pilot study in Spring/Summer 2017.
-The actual research will start in the Fall 2017.
+The research project uses an experimental approach to answer this question.
+The research design will be presented at the Midwest Political Science Association Conference in Chicago in April 2018.
+We have run a pilot study in Spring/Summer 2017.
+The actual experiment will start in fall 2017.

 The project involves researchers at four different institutions aside from Durham University: the University of Nottingham, King's College London, the University of Northumbria, and the University of Zurich.
 Drs.
 Gidon Cohen, Patrick M Kuhn, Neil Visalvanich, and Nick Vivyan are involved on the Durham side.
 The project is supported by a British Academy Small Grant (PI: Kyriaki Nanou, University of Nottingham).